 Accidents happen.
 Some accidents can be pushed through, but other accidents take time to clear up.
 When a major mistake happens, you want to cut.
 Don’t waste time.
 Even though it may be digital, time is still money.
 If an actor spills coffee, that’s something that’s going to take a while to fix.
 Just call cut and clean everything up.

-Other obvious times to call cut is when the scene is well over.
+Another obvious time to call cut is when the scene is well over.
 You got what you need, everything’s complete.
 You’re good to go.

 As a director, you are the only one with the entire vision in your mind.
 Let’s say you called “action,” the scene is progressing but it is not going the way that’s forwarding the story in the direction you’ve envisioned.
 Remember, there’s always a little wiggle room, but there’s still a general course.
 This scene has to work within the context of the entire piece.
 And there’s no use capturing what is obviously not going to make the final cut.
 Just call cut, talk to the actor about the intention and the direction, and go again.